Bitlis Province: History

-The province was part of Moxoene of the Kingdom of Armenia.
-Before the Armenian genocide, the area was part of the Six Armenian Vilayets.

 The administrative center was the town of Bitlis which was called Bagesh, in old Armenian sources.

 In 1927 the office of the Inspector General was created, which governed with martial law.
 The Bitlis province was included in the first Inspectorate General (Umumi Müfettişlik, UM) over which the Inspector General ruled.
 The UM span over the provinces of Hakkâri, Siirt, Van, Mardin, Bitlis, Sanlıurfa, Elaziğ and Diyarbakır.
 The Inspectorate General was dissolved in 1952 during the Government of the Democrat Party.

+Tourism

+The main places with tourism potential in Bitlis are Lake Nemrut, Ahlat Seljuk Cemetery, Ahlat Museum, Mount Süphan, Güroymak Hot Springs and Lake Nazik.

 Districts

 Bitlis Province is divided into 7 districts (the capital district is in bold):